pdf-tools/pdf-web-viewer-samples/vanilla-typescript-examples/current-page-shadow/README.md

 # Current page shadow

-This example demonstrates how to customize the shadow effect on the currently viewed page in PDF Web Viewer.
-By using custom CSS styles, the PDF Web Viewer can be made to display the page shadow in a different color, or to remove the shadow effect altogether.
+This example shows how to customize the shadow effect for the pages rendered in PDF Web Viewer.
+You can define a page shadow for all visible pages as well as one for the current page.